tektoncd/pipeline/docs/pipelineruns.md

 ### Mapping `ServiceAccount` credentials to `Tasks`

-If you require more granularity in specifying execution credentials, use the `serviceAccounNames` field to map a specific `serviceAccountName` value to a specific `Task` in the `Pipeline`.
+If you require more granularity in specifying execution credentials, use the `serviceAccountNames` field to map a specific `serviceAccountName` value to a specific `Task` in the `Pipeline`.
 This overrides the global `serviceAccountName` you may have set for the `Pipeline` as described in the previous section.